 - 1. Label buffer zone credits are not allowed. - 2.
-Tables - Use the buffer zone tables on the label to determine the buffer zone distance incorporating the following restrictions: - i.
-All metam sodium power mulcher and rotary tiller (rototiller) applications require a minimum buffer zone of 100 feet. - ii.
-All metam potassium power mulcher and rotary tiller (rototiller) applications require a minimum buffer zone of 90 feet. - iii.
-No application may exceed 80 acres in a 24-hour period. - 3.
+Tables - Use the buffer zone table on the label to determine the buffer zone distance incorporating the following restrictions: - i.
+All metam sodium spray blade injection applications require a minimum buffer zone of 100 feet. - ii.
+All metam potassium spray blade injection applications require a minimum buffer zone of 90 feet. - 3.
 Permission for adjoining properties - When the buffer zone of an application block extends onto an area not under the control of the owner of the application block, a written agreement must be submitted with the NOI and attached to the Fumigation Management Plan. - If the written agreement is not included in the NOI, the buffer zone cannot encroach beyond the property line of such areas (residential areas, occupied structures, publicly owned parks, etc., as described on the product label).